bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 QUIC is a UDP-based transport protocol for stream-orientated, congestion-controlled, secure, multiplexed data transfer.
 RTP carries real-time data between endpoints, and the accompanying control protocol RTCP allows monitoring and control of the transfer of such data.
-With RTP and RTCP being agnostic to the underlying transport protocol, it would be possible to multiplex both the RTP and associated RTCP flows into a single QUIC connection to take advantage of QUIC features such as the low latency setup and strong TLS-based security.
+With RTP and RTCP being agnostic to the underlying transport protocol, it is possible to multiplex both the RTP and associated RTCP flows into a single QUIC connection to take advantage of QUIC features such as low-latency setup and strong TLS-based security.

 --- middle

 # Introduction

-The Real-time Transport Protocol (RTP) {{!RFC3550}} provides end-to-end network transport functions suitable for application transmitting real-time data, such as audio and video data, over multicast or unicast network services for the purposes of telephony, video streaming, conferencing and other real-time applications.
+The Real-time Transport Protocol (RTP) {{!RFC3550}} provides end-to-end network transport functions suitable for applications transmitting data, such as audio and video, over multicast or unicast network services for the purposes of telephony, video streaming, conferencing and other real-time applications.

-The QUIC transport protocol is a UDP-based stream-orientated and encrypted transport protocol aimed at offering an improvement path over the common combination of TCP and TLS for web applications.
+The QUIC transport protocol is a UDP-based stream-orientated and encrypted transport protocol aimed at offering improvements over the common combination of TCP and TLS for web applications.
 Compared with TCP+TLS, QUIC offers much reduced connection set-up times, improved stream multiplexing aware congestion control, and the ability to perform connection migration.
-QUIC offers two modes of data transfer:
+QUIC offers two modes of data
+transfer:

 * Reliable transfer using STREAM frames, as specified in {{QUIC-TRANSPORT}}, {{QUIC-RECOVERY}}, etc.
 * Unreliable transfer using DATAGRAM extension frames, as specified in {{QUIC-DATAGRAM}}.

 RTP has traditionally been run over UDP or DTLS to achieve timely but unreliable data transfer.
-For use cases such as real-time audio and video transmission, the underlying media codecs can be considered in part fault tolerant to an unreliable transport mechanism, with missing data from the stream resulting in glitches in the media presentation, such as missing video frames or gaps in audio playback.
+For use cases such as real-time audio and video transmission, the underlying media codecs can be considered in part fault-tolerant to an unreliable transport mechanism, with missing data from the stream resulting in glitches in the media presentation, such as missing video frames or gaps in audio playback.
 By purposely using an unreliable transport mechanism, applications can minimise the added latency that would otherwise result from managing the large packet reception buffers needed to